qqsskk/player-robots/README.md

  * .: Move body right up diagonal with Stick 2
  * /: Move body left down diagonal with Stick 2
  * =: Move body right down diagonal with Stick 2
- * W: Move body right down diagonal with Stick 2
  * shift: Move body forward using A button
  * L: Move body backward using B or LT button
+ * M: Change movement mode using select or Y button
+ * 1: Firm gun in angle using start or X button
+ * I: Shoot 1 energy with RB button
+ * O: Shoot 2 energy with LB button
+ * P: Shoot 3 energy with RT button